Abdelrahman-Ahmed-Samir/Producer-Consumer-Problem-bounded-buffer-problem-/README.md

 which will reduce the time elapsed.

 -GUI (real time update of this GUI) was created by using Eclipse IDE (MainFrame.java)

+Notes:
+(1)-the text files in the folder as :

+1-bye
+2-dudi
+3-hello
+4-last
+5-output
+6-outputFile

+are just results from testing the program in the GUI

+(2)-When running the GUI to create the output file you need to add (.txt) after the name of the file for an example make it like this: (myfile.txt)